zetorange1/bZx-monorepo/packages/bzx.js-docs/js_api/README.md

 ###### Returns

-`Promise` for `BigNumber` containing the minimum collateral requirement to open the loan
+`Promise` for `string` containing the minimum collateral requirement to open the loan

 ________________________________________________________________________________